awinterstein/website/content/projects/module-of-patient-monitor.md

 [taxonomies]
 projects=["Architecture & Technical Lead"]
-skills=["Architecture", "Tech Lead", "C++", "Firmware",  "CI / CD", "Arm Cortex", "FreeRTOS", "CMake", "Python", "Firmware Update", "Azure DevOps", "Polarion", "Google Test", "Qt", "Ansible", "Scrum", "Git"]
+skills=["Architecture", "Tech Lead", "C++", "Firmware",  "CI / CD", "Arm Cortex", "FreeRTOS", "CMake", "Python", "Firmware Update", "Azure DevOps", "Polarion", "Google Test", "Pytest", "Qt", "Ansible", "Scrum", "Git"]
 +++

 The client needed a new connection module to connect additional sensors via *USB* to their existing hardware, which was only able to provide an *UART* interface.
 The module was supposed to provide the sensor data and allow for sensor configuration via a well-defined and structured protocol.
 This protocol was also to be defined and developed in the project.

-We did the development in a team of mechanic, electronic and firmware developers and provided the module ready for integration to the client.
+We did the development in a team of mechanic, electronic and firmware developers and **provided the module ready for integration to the client**.
 This included automated and manual testing on the unit test and integration test layer of the *V-model*.

 The development was done according to the *IEC 62304* standard and the *AUTOSAR C++14* guidelines.